puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 2. Parameter set in database
 3. Default parameter from yang model

+Priority of initial writing default parameters into database:
+1. Database already contains default parameters
+2. User defines default parameters into config file
+3. Default values from yang schema file will be saved

 Default parameters can be managed (put/read/delete) by user using RESTCONF/Uniconfig-shell.

 **RPC request - CLI default parameters:**